psycopg/psycopg/docs/cursor.rst

         See :ref:`query-parameters` for all the details about executing queries.

-    .. automethod:: executemany(query: Query, vars_seq: Sequence[Args]) -> Cursor
+    .. automethod:: executemany(query: Query, params_seq: Sequence[Args])

         :param query: The query to execute
         :type query: `!str`, `!bytes`, or `sql.Composable`
-        :param vars_seq: The parameters to pass to the query
+        :param params_seq: The parameters to pass to the query
-        :type vars_seq: Sequence of Mapping or Sequence
+        :type params_seq: Sequence of Sequences or Mappings

         This is more efficient than performing separate queries, but in case of several :sql:`INSERT` (and with some SQL creativity for massive